geospatial-jeff/dg-open-data-scraper/README.md

 dg-open-data build --output data.txt
 ```

-You can also trnslate the output text file to other data formats such as an Rtree:
+You can also translate the output text file to other data formats such as an Rtree:

 ```
 dg-open-data translate data.txt --output rtree_index --format rtree
 ```

-**Disclaimer:** There are a lot of images (~24,000) in the entire dataset so the above command can take a long time.
+**Disclaimer:** There are a lot of images (~24,000) in the entire dataset so the first command can take a long time.
 It took ~20 minutes to process the entire dataset with 100 threads on a t2.2xlarge EC2 instance.